mistersingh179/bw-dashboard/README.md

 - add it as a header with key `cookie` & value of `next-auth.session-token=12345`

 ## Pending backlog
-- refactor so when api fails, it returns error rather than hanging. e.g. create campaign fails
-- refactor api to handle unsupported methods

 - refactor types to a common place
 - move delay in ajax calls out to common place
 - think and refactor if should dates be kept as dates over string, and if dates can be over datetime in db